Skip to main content

 What is Zurzuvae used for?

-Zurzuvae is an oral capsule that’s typically prescribed as two pills daily for 2 weeks to treat PPD symptoms.
+Zurzuvae comes as an oral capsule that’s typically taken twice a day for 2 weeks to treat PPD symptoms.
 It’s a neuroactive steroid, which means it affects the nerve cells in the brain.

-Zurzuvae can lower anxiety and improve depression symptoms as early as the third day of treatment, according to its manufacturer.
-What’s more, its effects were maintained for about 4 weeks after the last dose.
+Zurzuvae can lower anxiety and improve depression symptoms as early as the third day of treatment, according to its manufacturers.
+What’s more, in clinical trials, its effects were maintained for about 4 weeks after participants’ last dose.
 The capsules can be taken alone or with another oral antidepressant medication.

 How much does Zurzuvae cost without insurance?

 The manufacturer’s list price for Zurzuvae is $15,900 for a 14-day treatment course.
-The recommended dose is 50 mg (two 25 mg capsules) daily for 2 weeks.
-But you may need a lower dose in certain cases.
+The recommended dosage is 50 mg (two 25 mg capsules) daily for 2 weeks.
+But you may need a lower dosage in certain cases.

 Zurzuvae isn’t a medication you can pick up at your local pharmacy.
 It’s only available through specialty pharmacies and typically ships to your address after insurance approvals or payment arrangements are complete.
 Specialty pharmacies have trained staff to help assist you with insurance coverage as well as discount programs to help you access Zurzuvae.
 Your prescriber will help connect you with a specialty pharmacy to process your prescription.